ElinaFF/PICO/index.md

 These finals instructions are for the ```F) GENERATE FILE``` section.

-Once all the parameter, the samples id and target column, and **at least one** experimental design are set, you can run the splits' computation by clicking on the ```CREATE``` button.
+Once all the parameters, the samples id and target columns, and **at least one** experimental design are set, you can run the splits' computation by clicking on the ```CREATE``` button.

 > ![](imgs/2022-06-07-16-02-36.png)
 >